-- The stockholders' equity of each statement of financial position presented is translated at historical rates. - of the cumulative effect of the rates of the transaction, to the exchange rate at the date of the transaction is used); and - All the resulting exchange differences are recognized in comprehensive income.
+- Assets and liabilities for each statement of financial position presented are translated at the closing exchange rate at the statement of financial position date. - The stockholders' equity of each statement of financial position presented is translated at historical rates. - Income and expenses for each income statement are translated at average exchange rate (when the average exchange rate is not a reasonable approximation of the cumulative effect of the rates of the transaction, to the exchange rate at the date of the transaction is used); and - All the resulting exchange differences are recognized in comprehensive income.